whmountains/sensorpi/README.md

 The first step is to boot to the desktop and do some basic setup.
 Open the configuration GUI at Pi -> Preferences -> Raspberry Pi Configuration.

 * Enable SSH and I2C under the interfaces tab
-* Set the correct timezone under teh locale
+* Set the correct timezone
+* Pick a sensible hostname

 You'll also want to connect to a wifi network unless you're using Ethernet.
 Reboot once you're done.